MFR6340/theenglishextension.org/young-world-4/unit-4: The Call of the Alps.md

 <img src="https://imgur.com/biY69Qr.png" width="25%" />

-(Lexile 680L ) <sup>[what is this?](/resources/Lexile%20Levels)</sup>
+A Newbery Honor Book.
 This adventure story, set in 1865, describes the challenges of Rudi Matt, who attempts to climb the same summit of the Alps that his father died trying to conquer.
 He sets off with his father's red shirt, Rudi in the hopes of planting the shirt at the peak.
-An excellent story full of shThe movie, "Third Man on the Mountain," is a wonderful adaptation of the book.
+An excellent story full of sheer will and determination.
+The movie, "Third Man on the Mountain," is a wonderful adaptation of the book.
+(Lexile 680L ) <sup>[what is this?](/resources/Lexile%20Levels)</sup>

 <a href="https://blackwells.co.uk/bookshop/product/Banner-in-the-Sky-by-James-Ramsey-Ullman/9780064470483" rel="nofollow"> Buy on Blackwell's</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1003099423" rel="nofollow">Buy on Orell Füssli</a>